vanzaj/erft/texts/Boyd_DaC_en.md

-The Indeterminacy Principle uncovered by Werner Heisenberg in 1927 showed that one could not simultaneously fix or determine precisely the velocity and position of a particle or body ([^14], [^9]).
+The Indeterminacy Principle uncovered by Werner Heisenberg in 1927 showed that one could not simultaneously fix or determine precisely the velocity and position of a particle or body (14, 9).
 Specifically he showed, due to the presence and influence of an observer, that the product of the velocity and position uncertainties is equal to or greater than a small number (Planck's Constant) divided by the mass of the particle or body being investigated.
 In other words,

-    dV x dQ >= h/m ,where
+$\Delta V \times  \Delta Q \ge h/m$, where

-    dV is velocity uncertainty
+$\Delta V$ is velocity uncertainty
-    dQ is position uncertainty and
+$\Delta Q$ is position uncertainty and
-    h/m is Planck's constant (h) divided by observed mass (m).
+$h/m$ is Planck's constant divided by observed mass.

 Examination of Heisenberg's Principle reveals that as mass becomes exceedingly small the uncertainty or indeterminacy, becomes exceedingly large.
 Now -- in